Chinese and Iranian hackers targeted Biden and Trump campaigns, Google says

 The Trump and Biden campaigns did not immediately return messages.
 The Chinese Embassy in Washington did not immediately respond to requests for comment.
 The Iranian mission to the United Nations in New York did not immediately respond to messages.

-Reporting by Christopher Bing; Additional reporting by Raphael Satter in Washington and Jack Stubbs in London; Editing by Chris Sanders and Lisa Shumaker
+Reporting by Christopher Bing; Additional reporting by Raphael Satter in Washington and Jack Stubbs in London; Editing by Chris Sanders, Lisa Shumaker and Leslie Adler